Passive Activism |

 Looking for a small Farm/Dojo as home base

-After years of traveling, inquiring and learning, I am looking for a farm (or something similar) where I can establish a living/working space/base.
+After quite some years with lots of movement, I am looking for a small farm (or something similar) where I can establish a living/working space/base.

 The design and the implementation will work with principles and design-methods of permaculture.